-- 79.-(1) No instruction shall be given in any school except in accordance with a syllabus approved by the Director-General. - (2) The supervisor of every school shall submit to the Director-General whenever so required the syllabus of instruction of each class in the school for his approval. - (3) The Director-General may require such amendments to be made in the syllabus as he may think fit. - (4) No alteration shall be made in any approved syllabus without the consent of the Director-General.
+79.-(1) No instruction may be given in any school except in accordance with a syllabus approved by the Director-General.

+- (2) The supervisor of every school must submit to the Director-General whenever so required the syllabus of instruction of each class in the school for the Director-General's approval. - (3) The Director-General may require such amendments to be made in the syllabus as he or she may think fit. - (4) An alteration must not be made in any approved syllabus without the consent of the Director-General.